IskandarAlex2/IskandarAlex2/Iskyverse.md

 ## Iskyverse Unit
 **ISKYVERSE UNIT IS DEPRECATED AS 10th July 2024.
 MEASUREMENTS OF DISTANCE AND SCALE ARE EQUAL TO REAL LIFE.**

-**ANY MODELS THAT USED ISKYVERSE UNIT MEASUREMENTS CAN BE CONVERTED TO CENTIMETER BY MULTIPLYING BY `0.208`.**
+**ANY MODELS THAT USED ISKYVERSE UNIT MEASUREMENTS CAN BE CONVERTED TO METER BY MULTIPLYING BY `0.208`.**

 ~~The Iskyverse scale to real life isn't equal due to complications during the creation of said scale with current models.
 So, the Iskyverse Unit (Abbreviated as **IU**) has the following ratios.~~